-Posted January 25th, 2015 by & filed under Diversity Dialogue, Top News, Featured.
+Posted January 25th, 2015 by Claudia Escareno-Clark & filed under SWC Blog.

 As I venture into another quarter here at Southwestern College I am having a difficult time figuring out where I will eventually fit in.
 I am currently entrenched in the theories and perspectives we are learning in family counseling, and though it may be called family counseling, I cannot separate some of the issues I…